The 2016 NEA Jazz Masters were honored at a tribute concert at the John F. Kennedy Center for the Performing Arts.

 Mel Melvin’s Orchestra was a jazz-oriented R&B band which featured some of Philly’s best musicians, including the Heath Brothers and John Coltrane.
 NEA Jazz Master Kenny Barron played with the orchestra when he was a teenager.

-The black-owned bar has played host to such legendary musicians as John Coltrane, Robert “Bootsie” Barnes and Grover Washington, Jr. Charlotte Adams — Ms. Charlotte — granddaughter of the original owner, has been serving drinks there for more than 30 years.
+Charlotte Adams — Ms. Charlotte — has been serving drinks here for more than 30 years.

 New Barber’s Hall is located in the former home of the Quaker City Wheelmen bicycle club.
 In a piece for Hidden City Philadelphia, GroJLart wrote: